 People of the Gitxaała Nation have lived along the north coast of British Columbia for more than 10,000 years.
 The area has an oral history for the many stone fish-weirs and cache pits within the conservancy that represent a time when the Gitxaała lived in many villages located throughout the territory.
 The territory of the Gitxaała Nation extends from Prince Rupert in the north to Princess Royal Island in the south, and from Hecate Strait in the west to the lower reaches of the Skeena River in the east.

-Gitxaala means “people of the salt water”, and Nii Luutiksm means “a special or treasured area”.
-Traditional foods and resources have sustained the Gitxaała for millennia, and the purpose of the conservancy is to ensure that collecting of seaweed, herring roe-on-kelp, cockles and salmon will continue for future generations.
+Gitxaala means “people of the saltwater”, and Nii Luutiksm means “a special or treasured area”.
+Traditional foods and resources have sustained the Gitxaała for millennia, and the purpose of the conservancy is to ensure that collecting seaweed, herring roe-on-kelp, cockles, and salmon will continue for future generations.
 Read more here and here.
-Download the latest version of the CoastView app to explore more of the Prager Islands here:
+Explore more of the Prager Islands here: